sbugalski/egzoplanet-chatgpt-o1/Readme.md

 ## ToDo

-- Add MegaLinter and update pre-commit (as well as documentation)
+- Add MegaLinter with PRs to branches and update pre-commit (as well as documentation)
 - Add Continuous Deployment
 - Fix cache file
+- Ad Coverage reporting to PRs